italia/Satosa-Saml2Spid/README.pyFF.md

 pyFF is a omnicomprensive advanced Metadata appliance.
 It download, validate, aggregate, export one or many entities in xml format, in json format, as a querable [MDX service](https://datatracker.ietf.org/doc/draft-young-md-query-saml/), it will also give us a [DiscoveryService](http://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-idp-discovery.pdf) and a user friendly web catalog with statistics and all the usefull informations as well, with an agile search engine...
 The first time I used it I wondered what I had done until then.

+Please also rememeber that "MDX" is an acronym for MetaData eXchange and refers to a more general concept of which the "MDQ", acronym for Metadata Query Protocol, is just one component.

 ## Installation
 ````
 pip install git+https://github.com/IdentityPython/pyFF.git